 Depreciation is charged on the carrying value of property and equipment and is designed to write off assets over their useful economic lives.
-Depreciation is calculated on a straight line basis at the following useful lives:
+Depreciation is calculated on a straight-line basis at the following useful lives:

-- communication devices and computers - 3 years
+communication devices and computers

-- office equipment - 5 years
+office equipment

-- vehicles - 5 years
+vehicles

-- other - 5 years
+other

+3 years;

+5 years;

+5 years;

+5 years.

-Leasehold improvements are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the Organisation will obtain ownership by the end of the lease term or renew the lease term.
+Leasehold improvements are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the Organization will obtain ownership by the end of the lease term or renew the lease term.